 - CareSource Medicaid

-While we currently do not offer speech therapy for children with ASD, we are looking into adding it as a service in the near future.
-Stay tuned and do not hesitate to inquire with us about it.
+While we currently do not offer physical therapy for children with Autism Spectrum Disorder, we are looking into adding it as a service in the near future, so stay tuned and do not hesitate to inquire with us about it.